bomberstudios/Strip-Whitespace-On-Save.tmbundle/README.md

 - Clone the git repo to  `~/Library/Application Support/TextMate/Managed/Bundles`
 - Relaunch TextMate 2

-## Note
+## Notes

-You need to be using a recent build.
+**You need to be using at least TextMate version 2.0.0-alpha.9317**.
 Open Preferences » Software Update and **ALT-click the "Check Now"** button to get the most recent nightly build (this will grab a latest version than the one you get by just clicking the button).

+**Caret position will be lost after saving**.
+This is a limitation of the current implementation of `callback.document.will-save` and hopefully will be fixed Really Soon Now™.

 Enjoy it!